 Automatic restarting is another popular issue with Windows computer.
 It will be annoying, if your computer restarts unexpectedly when you are doing some important task.
 You can try few tricks if this frequently happens to you.

-- Make sure your computer’s graphics card, motherboard, and network card are updated with latest drivers.
+- Make sure your computer’s graphics card, motherboard, and network adapter are updated with latest drivers.

 - Check whether your computer is infected with virus, malware or adware.

-- Your motherboard may be hot triggering the restart.
-First, terminate the power supply and remove the CPU cover box to check the small fan mounted on it.
+- Your processor may become hot triggering the restart.
+On desktops, terminate the power supply and remove the CPU cover box to check the small fan mounted on it.
 Cleanup the dust on the fan and make sure the fan rotates.
 Proper functioning of the fan can help to reduce the heat and protect the CPU components from overheating.
+For laptops, you can use external cooling system to dissipate the generated heat or get a professional help to fix your issue.

 5. Pop-up Ads on Unexpected Occasions